csdurfee/csdurfee.github.io/content/the-unstreaky-GOAT.md

 I haven't looked into it yet, but I suspect this is partially due to LeBron often taking the last shot of the game.
 Final shots of the game should be harder than average if it's a close game.
 Everybody knows the ball's going to LeBron for the final shot, so the defense is keying in on him.
 I'll save that for another installment, though.

 ## Other unstreaky guys
 Kyle Kuzma, Julius Randle, Elton Brand, and Anthony Edwards are all in the 4+ z score club, with Luka Doncic, Giannis, John Henson, Goran Dragic, and Jordan Poole also in the top 10.
-Anthony Edwards is the most notable to me, because he's only played 5 season.
+Anthony Edwards is the most notable to me, because he's only played 5 seasons.

 Jordan Poole is notable because he's kind of the whole reason I kept working on this project.
+Fans would probably think of him as a streaky shooter who can get "red hot", but he's actually one of the un-streakiest guys in the league.
+I feel like I know the whole story now: he behaves like the hot hand is real, but it isn't, and so he's less streaky than he should be.
+It's just a product of how our brains remember things.
+We remember him "getting hot" then taking some crazy shot that goes in.
+We don't remember him ruining a streak of makes that would happen by chance alone because of his shot selection.

 ## League-wide trends
 I went back and did the same analysis for every non-LeBron shot over the last 20 years.
 The league as a whole doesn't show the same trends that LeBron does.
-FG% isn't correlated with number of makes of the last 5.
+FG% isn't correlated with number of makes out of the last 5.
 Here are the shooting percentages, graphed on the same scale as the one I used for LeBron:

 ![league-last-5](/img/league-last-5.png)